fmaymone/timeslot-api/doc/api/v1/me/get_slots_from_friends.markdown

 ### GET /v1/me/friendslots

-Returns an array which includes all non-private StandardSlots &amp; ReSlots from all friends of the current user.
+Returns an array which includes all non-private StandardSlots from all friends of the current user.

 This endpoint supports pagination in the same style as the &#39;/me/slots&#39; route.